Eudemonic AI Dashboard

 OVERALL COHORT SNAPSHOT

-Overall wellbeing pressure
+Overall reported wellbeing pressure

 21.71%

-Students reporting elevated or sustained pressure
+Students reporting elevated or sustained pressure themes

 Survey participation